National daily Covid-19 case numbers confirmed

-The Health Protection Surveillance Centre has today been notified of 21,926* confirmed cases of COVID-19.

-Meanwhile as of 8am today, 936 COVID-19 patients are hospitalised, of which 84 are in ICU.
+The Health Protection Surveillance Centre has today been notified of 23,909* confirmed cases of COVID-19, meanwhile as of 8am today, 1,063 COVID-19 patients are hospitalised, of whom 89 are in ICU.

 Subscribe or register today to discover more from DonegalLive.ie